 Wednesday, 1:30 - 2:15 PM

 The life science industry faces the toughest challenges from a quality and regulatory perspective.
 In typical laboratory environments the researcher faces chemical, biological and mechanical hazards.
 The suitable selection of a barrier that provides appropriate hazard protection is crucial.
 In a production environment this barrier performs a dual function of protecting the researcher as well as protecting the product.
 In this presentation we will discuss Ansell’s innovative offering designed to meet your stringent requirements across all environments.
-Ansell’s proprietary solutions tool “Chemical Guardian” is a great asset which recommends optimal glove selection
+Ansell’s proprietary solutions tool “Chemical Guardian” is a great asset which recommends optimal glove selection.
+See presentation slides.

 Rita Peters & Agnes Shanley | Editorial Director & Senior Editor

 Wednesday, 2:30 - 3:15 PM

 Aging equipment, supplier errors, inadequate QA/QC practices, and other factors can contribute to quality problems and regulatory action for drug companies and contract service providers.
 The editors of Pharmaceutical Technology and BioPharm International, in conjunction with CPhI North America, conducted an industry-wide survey of the state of quality practices at companies manufacturing drugs for the US market.

 The survey results, which will be released during this session, reveal current quality-related practices in bio/pharma organizations and contract manufacturers producing drug products for patients in the US.
 Respondents share insight on interactions with regulatory authorities, quality challenges, and supplier oversight.
 The responses identify areas of best practices and areas needing improvement for bio/pharma companies, contract service providers, and regulatory authorities.
 Download presentation slides.